Cammy Palmer: Early career

 Palmer was born in York, England and raised in Toronto, Ontario, Canada.
-He is the son of Don Palmer, a church pastor, author and speaker, currently based in Glasgow, but originally from Belfast.
+He is the son of Don Palmer, a church pastor, author, and speaker, currently residing in Edinburgh, but originally from Belfast.
 Cammy (Cameron) moved with his family to Canada when he was only 8 months old.
 He started playing competitive soccer at age 5, playing for Pickering SC, Ajax SC and eventually Whitby Iroquois SC.
 Whilst playing for Whitby in Ontario, former Rangers player Andy Kennedy came across the young footballer.
 Kennedy contacted Rangers and told them about the youngster.
 His family moved back to Scotland in 2011 and Palmer went on trial and very soon joined the youth ranks of the Glasgow giants.
-After impressing at numerous levels at the club, Palmer was named as the reserve side’s team captain in 2018.
+After impressing at numerous levels at the club, Palmer was named as the reserve side's team captain in 2018.

 Professional career

 After a solid progression at youth level for Rangers, Palmer signed a contract extension with the Ibrox side until 2021 in June 2019.

 On 10 July 2019, Palmer joined Scottish Championship side Partick Thistle on loan until January 2020.
 Three days later Palmer made his professional footballing debut in a 1-0 win in the Scottish League Cup against Airdrieonians at Firhill.
 Palmer scored his first professional goal scoring for Thistle in a 3-1 away win over Inverness.

 On 3 February 2020, Palmer joined USL Championship club Orange County SC on loan for the 2020 season.

 Palmer was loaned to Scottish League One club Clyde in October 2020.

-On 27 January 2021, Palmer joined NIFL Premiership side Linfield on an 18-month contract.
+On 27 January 2021, Palmer joined NIFL Premiership side Linfield F.C. on an 18-month contract.

+During June 2023 Palmer agreed terms with Glentoran F. C. for a one-year contract.
+He completed the move on 27 July 2023.